 Germany is the largest consumer market in the European Union with a population of 80.6 million.
-Moreover, the significance of the German marketplace goes well beyond its borders.
-An enormous volume of trade is conducted in Germany at some of the world’s largest trade events, such as MEDICA, Hannover Fair, CeBIT, Automechanika, and the ITB Tourism Show.
+The significance of the German marketplace goes well beyond its borders.
+An enormous volume of trade is conducted in Germany at some of the world’s largest trade events, such as MEDICA, the Hannover Fair, Automechanika, and the ITB Tourism Show.
 The volume of trade, number of consumers, and Germany’s geographic location at the center of a 28-member European Union make it a cornerstone around which many U.S. firms seek to build their European and worldwide expansion strategies.

 The government predicts 1.5 percent growth for 2017 and a 1.8% growth for 2018, which is below the 1.9 percent growth in 2016 but above the 1.3 percent average of the last ten years, which would mean that the German economy continues to grow at or above what many analysts consider its long-term potential, although weakening growth in emerging economies began to affect German exports already in 2015.
 Demand started shifting from external sources to private households, which are projected to remain the main driving force for growth in the near-term.
 Despite budget surpluses and strong corporate profitability, government and businesses have taken little advantage of low interest rates to boost investment.